johnjasa/practical_optimization/Content/Model construction and solving/How to debug solvers.md

 - [ ] video reuploaded
 - [ ] re-render and reupload

-- [ ] notebook created
+- [x] notebook created
-- [ ] notebook text completed
+- [x] notebook text completed
-- [ ] notebook examples completed and checked
+- [x] notebook examples completed and checked

 Viz ideas:
-- [ ] flash up Martins and Ning's categorization of solvers again
+- [x] flash up Martins and Ning's categorization of solvers again
+- [x] show the initial states vector as 0 -> ? -> converged values
+- [x] highlight how to set_val in OM?
+- [ ] get a bad OAS case with huge residuals increasing
 - [ ] a wing that you accidentally make way too bendy (show wing, a force vector, maybe the elasticity)
-- [ ] notebook with a solver where you just need more iterations to get convergence
+- [x] notebook with a solver where you just need more iterations to get convergence

 ## Main message